 If the EPU Session is created from the current EPU Session or from a Saved Preference, then several values in the Session Setup form may be pre-loaded.
 All pre-loaded values can be adjusted.

-See The EPU Session Saved Preferences on page 102 for:
+See The EPU Session Saved Preferences for: